Arithmetic finiteness of very irregular varieties: Realizations with extra structures

-\begin{proof} For a vector bundle $E$ on $Z$ write $E_0$ when seen as a $\bbQ_p$-vector space.
-With this notation for a smooth group $Z$-scheme $H$ we have $\Lie \Res_{Z/\bbQ_p} H = (\Lie H)_0$.
-In order to prove the statement it suffices to show that $\Res_{Z/\bbQ_p}N$ and $N'$ have same Lie algebra.
+\begin{proof} For a vector bundle~$E$ on~$Z$ write~$E_0$ when seen as a~$k$-vector space, so for a smooth group~$Z$-scheme~$H$.
+In order to prove the statement it suffices to show that~$\Res_{Z/k}N$ and the normalizer~$N'$ of~$\Res_{Z/k} G \subset \GL^\s_{Z/k}(V)$ have same Lie algebra.
 For, we have the following chain of identities: